yojoots/libbitcoin-system-wiki/BIP44-Altcoin-Version-Mappings.md

 ### [Wallet Commands](https://github.com/libbitcoin/libbitcoin-explorer/wiki/Wallet-Commands)

 The table above is a "Rosetta Stone" to effectively translate Bitcoin private keys and public addresses to those used by a number of altcoins having strong Bitcoin heritage.
-It provides important **--version (-v)** base10 integer values for the following **bitcoin-explorer** commands to create keys and addresses for altcoins:
+It provides important --version (-v) base10 integer values for the following **bitcoin-explorer** commands to be used to addresses for altcoins:

 * **[ec-to-address](https://github.com/libbitcoin/libbitcoin-explorer/wiki/bx-ec-to-address)**  ( use version/p2pkh column for addresses )